Eccentricity Confound in EEG-based Visual Attention Decoding from Gaze-Fixated Neural Tracking of Motion in Natural Videos: Discussion

 In previous free-viewing studies that explicitly addressed eye-movement confounds \cite{yao2024identifying, yao2025eeg}, several analyses were conducted to demonstrate that the observed stimulus-response correlations and above-chance decoding accuracies were not solely driven by eye movement artifacts.
 These included regressing out EOG signals, restricting analyses to EEG channels less affected by eye movements, and removing data segments containing saccades.
 Together, these approaches provide strong evidence that EEG-based decoding of visual attention captures genuine neural responses to object motion.
 However, since it was never possible to completely rule out all eye-movement confounds in free-viewing paradigms, some uncertainty remained.

 In the present study, strict gaze fixation was imposed to directly eliminate eye-movement confounds.
-The fact that significant decoding accuracy and ISC persisted under these conditions provides additional support that previous free-viewing results largely reflect genuine neural responses to object motion.
+The fact that significant decoding accuracy and ISC persisted under these conditions provides additional support that previous free-viewing results at least partially reflect genuine neural responses to object motion, although the between-cohort nature of the free-viewing/gaze-fixation comparison precludes quantifying the exact proportion attributable to motion-related neural activity.
+Future work utilizing a within-subjects design, which evaluates the same participants under both free-viewing and fixation conditions, will be necessary to directly quantify these relative contributions to decoding accuracy.